-Until now, there have arguably been four essential box sets for Sinatra fans: The Song Is You, covering his early work with Tommy Dorsey and his orchestra; The Best of the Columbia Years, which documents his first great period as a soloist from 1943 to 1952; The Capitol Years, which showcases his superb work with arranger/composer Nelson Riddle and others; and The Reprise Collection, which takes the Sinatra story through the sixties and seventies.
+Until now, there have arguably been four essential box sets for Frank Sinatra fans: The Song Is You, covering his early work with Tommy Dorsey and his orchestra; The Best of the Columbia Years, which documents his first great period as a soloist from 1943 to 1952; The Capitol Years, which showcases his superb work with arranger/composer Nelson Riddle and others; and The Reprise Collection, which takes the Sinatra story through the sixties and seventies.

 Now we can add a fifth box to the list of must-haves: A Voice on Air (1935–1955), a four-CD set that is being released to mark the 100th anniversary of the singer’s birth.
 The package—which comes with a 60-page book and contains more than five hours of music—Is remarkable on several counts.

-For one thing, it includes a wealth of rare material: 91 of the 107 tracks have not previously been released and most have not been heard since they aired live on radio many decades ago.
+For one thing, it includes a wealth of rare material: 91 of the 107 tracks have not previously been released and most have not been heard since they aired live on the radio many decades ago.
 Moreover, though the recordings range from 60 to 80 years old and originated with glass and aluminum radio transcription discs and magnetic tapes, the sound quality throughout is excellent, thanks to a superb restoration and remastering job.

 Also, the producers have wisely interspersed the artist’s performances with a variety of related material: commercials sung by Sinatra, a D-Day announcement by the singer, interviews with him, and on-air chitchat, including jokes that had audiences in stitches but that today seem corny beyond belief.
 The result is that we get a taste not only of the early Sinatra but also of another, very different era when radio played a central role in American life.